Nataliia-Sokh/task/README.md

     Tests are located here src/test/resources/features/OnBoardingFlow.feature

-    To execute tests run 'mvn --install' from the root of the project
+    To execute tests run 'mvn install' from the root of the project

     reports you will find here:
 target/reports/build-${project.activeProfiles[0].id}/cucumber-html-reports/overview-features.html